DefiLlama/docs/list-your-project/token-rights.md

 #### How do we verify this data?

 We ask protocols to provide documentation, links to governance proposals, onchain addresses, and official reports.
 Everything is cross-checked against public information.
-When data is unavailable or unclear, we mark it as "Unknown" rather than guessing.
+When data is unavailable or unclear, we mark it as "Unknown".
+Any protocol wishing to have their token rights added can fill out the form at the bottom of this page.

 #### Why not create risk scores or ratings?